Content warning for colonization

 In general, the birthing process was a respected one.
 The people giving birth were given protections precisely because of this—one of these being a year between giving birth and the return to sexual activity.
 While more children were seen as better, more children would not exist without the people giving birth's continued health.

-The difference between direct labour and wage labour has a significant impact on how various forms of labour are valued.
+The difference between direct labour and wage labour has a significant impact on how different forms of labour are valued.
 With wage labour, as popularized by capitalism, only specific jobs are compensated.
 Generally, the jobs that receive payment are those done outside the home and family.
 An example of this is how a person is generally not paid to clean their own home but is paid to do the same amount of work in someone else's home.

 In this system, social worth and economic worth become more important than any other kind.
 While the reality is that some of the most important jobs remain unpaid, they are seen as less important or worthy by most societies that rely on capitalist economies to define worth.